shraishwarya/Building-and-Training-Neural-Networks-for-Image-Classification/README.md

-f# 🧠 Building and Training Neural Networks for Image Classification
+# 🧠 Building and Training Neural Networks for Image Classification

 This repository demonstrates how to **build, train, and evaluate neural networks** for solving image classification tasks.
 The project walks through dataset preprocessing, neural network architecture design, model training, and performance evaluation.